Cherriesa/silinell/README.md

 # What silinell is?

-Silinell is downtime status page inspired from [Cachet](https://cachethq.io/) but will be add more features into it .
+Silinell is downtime status page inspired from [Cachet](https://cachethq.io/).

 ## Installation